-While on OPT, all practical training/employment must be directly related to the student’s field of study (i.e. the student’s major).
-The burden of proof for establishing this relationship is on the student, though the student may seek assistance from their academic department and/or Career Services in establishing how the position relates to the academic major.
+While on OPT all practical training/employment must be directly related to the student’s field of study (i.e. the student’s major).
+The burden of proof for establishing this relationship is on the student, though the student may seek assistance from their academic department and/or Career Services for establishing how the position relates to the academic major.

 Students should be able to articulate how the practical training is related to the major in a clear, concise, and logical way.
 The explanation the student provides of the direct relationship is reported to DHS/ICE in SEVIS.
 Below are some examples of a direct relationship descriptions provided by ICE :

 An additional resource for students for establishing the relationship between the major and the occupation is O*NET Online, sponsored by the U.S. Department of Labor.
-You can view common occupations by academic major here: https://www.onetonline.org/find/descriptor/browse/Knowledge/
+You can view common occupations by academic major.

 Students on STEM OPT have additional reporting requirements, please see below.

-In addition to the above, students on STEM OPT must also submit amended I-983 evaluations to ISSS within 10 days of any material change.
+Students on STEM OPT must submit amended I-983 evaluations to ISSS within 10 days of any material change.
 SEVP (the Student and Exchange Visitor Program, a branch of DHS ICE) defines what a material change is, and additional reporting requirements for students on STEM OPT, on the STEM OPT Hub here.
 Please review this information carefully.

 Students must maintain copies of their I-983, including any revisions needed for updated information.
 Copies must also be kept by the student's employer and the student must provide copies to ISSS to keep.

-Annual Self-Evaluations: The I-983 requires annual self-evaluations, to be signed by the student and an employer with signatory authority.
-The first evaluation is due within 10 days of the end of the first year on STEM OPT (i.e. after the first 12 months of the 24 month STEM OPT period).
-The final evaluation is due within 10 days of the end of the 24 month STEM OPT period, or when the STEM OPT period ends, or when the STEM employment ends, whichever comes first.
+The final evaluation (the second box on page 5 of the I-983) is due within 10 days of the end of the 24 month STEM OPT period, or when the STEM OPT period ends, or when the STEM employment ends, whichever comes first.

-Changing Employers on STEM OPT: Students may change employers while on STEM OPT, but they must provide a new, complete I-983 for the new employer within 10 days of starting the new employment, as well as a signed, final evaluation for the STEM OPT employer they are leaving within 10 days of ending the employment.
+Students may change employers while on STEM OPT but they must provide a new, completed I-983 for the new E-Verify enrolled employer within 10 days of starting the new employment, as well as a signed, final evaluation for the STEM OPT employer they are leaving within 10 days of ending that employment.